+20.2 The Barrister shall arrange and maintain professional indemnity insurance in the minimum sum agreed in writing between them.

+20.3 Notwithstanding clause 12, the Barrister's liability (whether at common law (including in negligence), in equity or otherwise) in respect of shall be limited to the lower of the sum agreed in writing between the Barrister and the Solicitor or, if the Barrister is solely liable as a result of breach of these General Terms as set out in clause 12.4, the sum stated in clause 12.4.

-- 20.1 These clauses shall only have effect if specifically agreed in paragraph 5 on the front sheet of the Agreement. - 20.2 The Barrister shall arrange and maintain professional indemnity insurance in the minimum sum provided in paragraph 5 of the Agreement. - 20.3 Subject to clause 12.2, the Barrister's liability (whether at common law (including in negligence), in equity or otherwise) in respect of: - (a) any breach of the Barrister's obligations in providing the Services and/or - (b) all breaches of the Barrister's obligations in providing the Services arising from or which are attributable to (i) the same act or omission, (ii) a series or group of related acts or omissions, (iii) a series or group of similar acts or omissions or (iv) the same originating cause shall be limited to the sum stated in paragraph 5 of the Agreement.
+- (a) any breach of the Barrister's obligations in providing the Services, and/or - (b) all breaches of the Barrister's obligations in providing the Services arising from or which are attributable to (i) the same act or omission, (ii) a series or group of related acts or omissions, (iii) a series or group of similar acts or omissions or (iv) the same originating cause